BodenmillerGroup/readimc/docs/source/usage.md

 For a full list of available properties, please consult the API documentation of the `Slide`, `Panorama` and `Acquisition` classes (additional metadata is available through their `metadata` properties).

-The complete metadata embedded in Fluidigm&reg; MCD&trade; files is accessible through `IMCMCDFile.xml` (in proprietary Fluidigm&reg; XML format) and can be converted to a text representation as follows:
+The complete metadata embedded in Fluidigm&reg; MCD&trade; files is accessible through `IMCMcdFile.xml` (in proprietary Fluidigm&reg; XML format) and can be converted to a text representation as follows:

 ```python
 from xml.etree import ElementTree as ET